sendgrid/smtpapi-go/USAGE.md

 <a name="substitution"></a>
 ## Substitution

-Substitutions are a great way of writing short dynamic email content easily,
+Substitutions are a great way of writing some short dynamic email content easily,

 #### Adding a single substitution string

-The `header.AddSubstitution` method can be used to replace content for recipients.
+The `header.AddSubstitution` method can be used to replace the content for recipients.

 ```go
 header.AddSubstitution("-name-", "John") // Replace the -name- variable with John.